jsx-eslint/eslint-plugin-react/docs/rules/no-danger-with-children.md

+# react/no-danger-with-children

-# Disallow when a DOM element is using both children and dangerouslySetInnerHTML (`react/no-danger-with-children`)
+📝 Disallow when a DOM element is using both children and dangerouslySetInnerHTML.

 💼 This rule is enabled in the ☑️ `recommended` [config](https://github.com/jsx-eslint/eslint-plugin-react/#shareable-configs).